-(Updated 12/10/19) Free is my favorite four-letter word.
-Especially when it comes to getting free Amazon gift cards.
-Imagine if you consistently had a free gift card to use on all of your Amazon purchases.
+Free is my favorite four-letter word.
+Especially when it comes to getting free gift cards from Amazon that I can use on my online shopping.
+Imagine if you consistently had a gift card to use on all of your Amazon purchases.
 Well, it’s no longer a far-fetched dream.
-I found 8 legitimate ways to easily score a free gift card from Amazon, some of which require very little (or zero) time to complete.
-Happy free shopping at Amazon.com.
+I found 8 legitimate ways to make it happen, some of which require very little (or zero) time to complete.

 1. Become an Ibotta Rock-Star

 The free app allows you to redeem rebates at the grocery store on stuff you’ll be buying anyways.

 Even on generic items like milk, eggs, and bread.
 You can use it at any store too.